xoqem/Weather/README.md

     grunt

-5. You can run the app by loading the index.html file in either tmp/debug or tmp/release.
+5. Run the app by loading the index.html file in either tmp/debug or tmp/release.
 Compressed release and debug packages can be found in the dist folder after building.